Licensed to practice in North Carolina and accepts 8 insurances. Specializes in ADHD, Autism, Trauma and PTSD and 9 more.

 (She/Her)

-In our first session, I'll address any questions about the therapy process and then discuss what you hope to gain in our time together.
+In our first session, we'll review your expectations for therapy and make a plan to help you achieve your goals.
+It's also okay if you to come to counseling without a clear picture of what you want to achieve.
+If that's the case, we can figure out your goals together.
+I'll address any questions about the therapy process and then discuss what you hope to gain in our time together.
 You can feel free to share as much or as little as you would like.
-What's most important is that you begin to feel comfortable and safe and feel heard and understood.
+What's most important is that you begin to feel comfortable, safe, and understood.

 Serves ages